intellistream/AllianceDB/README.md

 4. You can run any subset of the experiment sections individually by modifying the `exp_section` in `run_all.sh`.

 5. To run with more than 8 threads, it needs to update the cpu-mapping in `cpu-mapping.txt`.

+`Warning:`

+- Unfortuntly, we do not provide docker support, and the program may fail to run on WSL or virtual machines, preliminary due to the need of hardware counter profiling.

 ## Third-party Lib